 By the time you complete the academic and internship requirements for your Computer Information Technology degree, you will be able to:

-- Understand the functions and underlying technology of each of the following computer technologies: networks, servers, programming languages and database systems.
+- Understand the functions and underlying technology of each of the following computer technologies: networks, servers, programming languages, and database systems.

-- Write, test, and maintain computer programs in at least two languages.
+- Write, test, and maintain functional computer programs at the elementary/intermediate level of complexity.

-- Design and develop a website using the appropriate mix of graphical, text and programming elements appropriate to the website’s stated purposes.
+- Design and develop an interactive website using a mix of graphical, text, and programming elements appropriate to the website’s stated purposes.

-- Effectively utilize database and database management systems to organize, store and retrieve data
+- Effectively utilize database management systems to organize, store, and retrieve data.

-- Cite and comply with relevant industry and organizational codes of conduct and ethics in the design of technological solutions and professional practice.
+- Acknowledge and adhere to relevant industry and organizational codes of conduct and ethics in the design of technological solutions and professional practice.